 When is it safe to take a newborn in a chlorine pool?

 Unless a chlorine allergy exists, there is no reason why a newborn baby cannot go into a chlorinated swimming pool.
 Most parents do wait until their newborn is at least 2 weeks old however.

-Public Pools and Chlorine Sensitivities
+Public Pools and Chlorine Sensitivities In Babies

 Public pools, especially indoor ones, like those found in hotels or community centers and gyms, are often over-chlorinated.
 Ever notice how your eyes get a little big redder, or burn a little more if you open them underwater at an indoor pool?
 This is due to chlorine, which everyone, children or adults, may tolerate differently.